PolinaPavlovich/CONCLUS/README.md

 ## Authors contribution:

-Polina Pavlovich: development of a concept, writing the algorithm, refining the coding style, writing documentation, building the package.
+Polina Pavlovich: development of a concept, writing the algorithm, refining the coding style, writing help documentation, writing the vignette, building the package.
-Konstantin Chukreev: creating a frame of a user-friendly tool, selecting the coding style, writing documentation.
+Konstantin Chukreev: creating a frame of a user-friendly tool, selecting the coding style, writing help documentation.
-Dr. Christophe Lancrin: project leader, inspiration, ideas, testing the code, writing documentation.
+Dr. Christophe Lancrin: project leader, inspiration, ideas, testing the code, writing the vignette.

 Andreas Buness: critics, ideas.
 Dr. Maya Shvartsman: testing the code, comments.